When Do I Start Planning for College?

 • Research colleges.
 Try to finish a college list by summer.

 This summer, continue to be productive.
 Visit colleges and get more involved in summer programs.
 Job shadow or find a mentor.
-Start college essays.
+Start college applications, essays and resumes.
 Start to research scholarship opportunities.
 Know your financial aid status; will you get need-based aid?

 • Do not get “Senioritis” and slack off in class rigor or grades